KacperOdzimek/SimpleGameEngine/Docs.md

 ### Entities, components and assets
  In SGE, game objects are called **entities**.
 Entities are composites made of **components**.
  Components allows entity to interact with engine subsystems like the renderer or audio system.
- They can be also dynamically added and removed from the entities at runtime.
+ They can be also added and removed from the entities at runtime.

  Often components needs additional data to work, eg. sprite needs an image.
  This data is stored inside **assets**.
 Assets are automatically loaded when needed, and unloaded when not.